AML CTF Compliance Policy

 (b) To develop and establish the clients’ acceptance policy and submit it to the Board for consideration and approval;

-(d) To monitor and assess the correct and effective implementation of the policy, the practices, measures, procedures and controls of point (a) above, and, in general, the implementation of the AML Manual of point (c) above.
+(d) To monitor and assess the correct and effective implementation of the policy, the practices, measures, procedures and controls of point (a) above, and, in general, the implementation of the Policy of point (c) above.
 In this respect, the AMLCO shall give appropriate monitoring mechanisms.
 In cases that weaknesses are identified in the application of the required practices, measures, procedures and controls, the AMLCO shall give appropriate guidance for corrective measures and, where deemed necessary, inform the Board;

 (e) To receive information from the Company’s employees which is considered to be knowledge or suspicion of money laundering and terrorist financing activities or might be related with such activities.
 The information shall be received in a written report form called the “internal suspicion report”;

 (f) To examine and assess the information received as per (e) above, in the light of other relevant information and discuss the circumstances of the case with the informer and his/her managers.
 The evaluation of the information of point (e) above shall be done on a report (hereinafter, the “Internal Evaluation Report”);